Tuition and Living Accommodation Costs (TLAC)

 3123

-The purpose of the survey is to collect tuition fees and living accommodation costs for all publicly funded universities and degree-granting colleges in Canada.
+The Tuition and Living Accommodation Costs (TLAC) survey is a national survey that enables Statistics Canada to provide detailed information on tuition fees, additional compulsory fees, and living accommodation costs for full-time students for all publicly funded universities and degree-granting colleges in Canada.

 Description